zlovatt/zl_Scriptlets/readme.md

   </div>
   <div>

 Counts all of the keyframes (including markers) in selected comps in project panel, or the open comp if none selected.
+Will recurse into precomps.

   </div>
   </div>